amgrubb/amgrubb.github.io/README.md

 The publications page is made up of several files.
 Firstly, publications.md in _pages that controls the main/landing page with the list of publications with links.
-Then there is pubsFromBib.py in markdown_generator which generates the pages for the individual posts from book.bib, journal.bib, and pubs.bib. **Do not open these .bib files in BibDesk.
-It changes the tags to be upper case, which breaks pubsFromBib.py.** Finally, there is the _publications folder that contains markdown files for each publication.
+Then there is pubsFromBib.py in markdown_generator which generates the pages for the individual posts from book.bib, journal.bib, and pubs.bib.
+**Do not open these .bib files in BibDesk.
+It changes the tags to be upper case, which breaks pubsFromBib.py.**
+Finally, there is the _publications folder that contains markdown files for each publication.

-The individual markdown files are generated when pubsFromBib.py is run(I just use IDLE but any python IDE should work fine).
-This is a little tricky to run the first time, as there are a few dependancies but after is very simple.
+The individual markdown files are generated when pubsFromBib.py is run (I just use IDLE but any python IDE should work fine).
+This is a little tricky to run the first time, as there are a few dependencies but after is very simple.
 To run pubsFromBib.py up we need pybtex, which can be installed from [pip](https://pip.pypa.io/en/stable/installing/).
 Pip comes installed with any of the recent python updates, I had to [set the PATH in myenvironment variables](https://stackoverflow.com/questions/23708898/pip-is-not-recognized-as-an-internal-or-external-command) in order to make it work.
 Once your pip is working, you can simply enter `pip install pybtex` into your terminal to install [pybtex](https://pybtex.org/).
-One OSX, you may need to run `python -m pip install pybtex` instead.
+On OSX, you may need to run `python -m pip install pybtex` instead.

 Once pubsFromBib.py runs without error, any time you run it, it will